anthonynguyen/srch/README.md

     Options:
         -h, --help              Show this help screen
         -v, --version           Show this program's version
-        -i, --invisible         Also search inside directories starting with a . character -f, --filesonly         Only search filenames and NOT directory names
+        -d, --dotfolders        Also search inside directories starting with a . character -f, --filesonly         Only search filenames and NOT directory names -i, --insensitive       Matches case-insensitively

 ### Notable Features